 Start learning by working through TensorFlow's getting started guide.
 Then examine the samples provided with the Cloud ML Engine documentation.
 These samples have been developed specifically to work well with Cloud ML Engine.

 Train, evaluate, and tune your model

 Cloud ML Engine provides the services you need to train and evaluate your model in the cloud.
-In addition, Cloud ML Engine offers hyperparameter tuning functionality to optimise the training process.
+In addition, Cloud ML Engine offers hyperparameter tuning functionality to optimize the training process.